Loan repayment insurance terms

 Definitions

-Indemnity limit is the maximum amount to which that LHV shall compensate the damage caused as a result of the insured event.
+Indemnity limit is the maximum amount to which LHV shall compensate the damage caused as a result of the insured event.
 The indemnity limit can be set for a specific event or risk.

 Loss event is an unexpected event that results in a financial loss.
 The loss event may or may not be an insured event.